What are brain and spine tumours?

 The Neuro-Oncology CMT has been treating tumours in the brain, skull-base and spinal regions including some of them being complex and located in critical areas.

-A breakthrough in Cancer Care!
-The global growing cancer burden tells an ominous tale.
-To counter this growing threat, Apollo Proton Cancer Centre provides a complete and comprehensive solution.
-As cancer care has become one of the fastest-growing healthcare imperatives across the world, we believe it is critical to redefine our purpose, to reboot our commitment on the single-minded focus - to battle cancer, to conquer cancer!
-APCC stands as a ray of hope for millions, infusing them with the courage to stand and stare cancer down.
+The growing burden of cancer across the globe tells an ominous tale.
+To counter this growing threat, Apollo Hospitals introduces Proton Beam therapy with focused cancer management teams that will provide optimal solutions like never before.
+We believe it is critical to redefine our purpose, to reboot our commitment on the single-minded focus to win over cancer.
+APCC stands as a ray of hope for millions of patients as they join us in the battle to win over cancer.